Steve Tarvin

 Thomas Stephen Tarvin (born June 2, 1951) is an American politician from Georgia.
 Tarvin is a Republican member of the Georgia House of Representatives, representing the 2nd District since 2014.

 Early life

-Steve Tarvin was born June 2, 1951 to Thomas William Tarvin and Mackie Jean Young in Chickamauga, Georgia.
+Steve Tarvin was born on June 2, 1951 to Thomas William Tarvin and Mackie Jean Young in Chickamauga, Georgia.

 Education

-Tarvin was a graduate of Gordon Lee High School and attended University of Georgia.
+Tarvin attended Gordon Lee High School and the University of Georgia.